graue/gentest/README.md

 Don't handwrite unit tests.
 Save time and catch more bugs by writing properties, and let the computer generate test cases for you!

+(This is a work in progress.
+Consider it "[Stability 1:
+Experimental](http://nodejs.org/api/documentation.html)" for the time being.
+Feedback welcome.)

 ## Basic example